qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 Concave hull (k-nearest neighbor)
 ---------------------------------
-This algorithm generates a concave hull polygon from a set of points.
+Generates a concave hull polygon from a set of points.
 If the input layer is a line or polygon layer, it will use the vertices.